Ancient Middle East and North Africa

 El Bagawat lies about three km from El Kharg, the capital of the Kharqa oasis, in the Western desert of Egypt.
 Close to the settlement lies an early Christian cemetery.
 The cemetery consists of numerous domed, mud-brick mausoleums and underground galleries dating to the fourth century AD and later.
 These were built over an earlier Egyptian necropolis of pit graves.

 El Hibeh is an archaeological site in the Beni Suef Governorate, on the east bank of the Nile, Egypt.
 The site was occupied since the Third Intermediate Period (1070-712 BC) until possibly early Islamic times (c. seventh century AD).
-The University of California, at Berkeley, USA, has been excavating at the site since 2001.
+The University of California, at Berkeley, USA, was excavating at the site from 2001.

 The fortress of Halabiyeh, ancient Zenobia, lies along the Euphrates River near the modern city of Deir ez Zor, Syria, about 200 km northwest of another ancient site, Dura Europos.
-Halabiyeh is first mentioned in a list of Assyrian settlements in c.
+Halabiyeh is first mentioned in a list of Assyrian settlements from c.
 1040 BC.
-The town became an important trading centre between east and west, and remained occupied until at least the seventh century AD.
+The town became an important trading centre between east and west, and remained inhabited until at least the seventh century AD.

 The ancient town of Kellis in Egypt (modern Ismant el-Kharab; ‘Ismant the ruined’) is an archaeological site that lies about 11 km northeast of Mut, the capital of the Egyptian oasis of Dakhla.
 The ancient settlement consists of a dominant temple complex surrounded by numerous mud-brick structures and is about one square km in size.

 The Kharqa oasis is the most southern and largest of Egypt’s western oases.
 It is located about 200 km to the west of the Nile in the Libyan, or Western Desert.
 The oasis is about 160 km long and up to 80 km wide.
-The historic Darb el-Arbain trade route, running north-south between Middle Egypt (notably Assyut) and Sudan, passes through Kharqa and it has been home to various ethnic groups since the early Dynastic period.
+The historic Darb el-Arbain trade route, running north-south between Middle Egypt (notably Assyut) and Sudan, passes through Kharqa.
+The oasis has been home to various ethnic groups since the early Dynastic period.